-Equal Time is a production of the School of Journalism and Mass Communications at San Jose State University.
-It provides an in-depth look at issues of importance to Californians.
+This production from the School of Journalism and Mass Communications at San Jose State University provides an in-depth look at issues of importance to Californians.

 Equal Time Previous Broadcasts